jacann/Physics-Notes/README.md

 # Physics Notes
  TI-Nspire Notes for the AP Physics C: Mechanics & AP Physics C: Electricity and Magnetism Courses.
-Typically updated by the Monday following a test.
+Typically updated by the Monday following a unit test.

 ## Instructions
 To be added...